brontosaurusrex/brontosaurusrex.github.io/_posts/2017-06-09-a-little-bit-of-securita-by-my-side.md

 ## Default Permit

+> secure it by turning off incoming telnet, incoming rlogin, and incoming FTP.
+Everything else was allowed through

 Yeah I don't think my router does that default anything and the other point, yes whitelisting is the way to go as opposed to evil blacklisting.

 ## Enumerating Badness